 Regional disease surveillance systems enhancement project in West Africa

 Funded by the World Bank with a budget exceeding US $ 380 million, REDISSE includes a CA $ 20 million contribution from the Government of Canada managed by the West African Health Organization (WAHO).
-Under this funding, CCISD, as WAHO’s implementing partner, was given a first mandate to support the establishment of 47 Centres for Epidemiological Surveillance (CES).
+Under this funding, Santé Monde, as WAHO’s implementing partner, was given two mandates to support the establishment of a total of 107 Centres for Epidemiological Surveillance (CES).